Skip to content ↓

 FINISHED PROGRAMMES

-An exceptional match-funding initiative by UWC Patron Shelby M C Davis that was launched in 2015 and was completed in 2020, when UWC schools managed to unlock a total of USD $17million in matched funding.
+An exceptional match-funding initiative by UWC Patron Shelby M C Davis that was launched in 2015 and was completed in 2020, when UWC schools managed to unlock a total of USD 17million in matched funding.

 The Challenge was designed to encourage and increase donations from new UWC alumni, parents and other UWC supporters.
-To that end, Mr Davis offered USD $1m in matched funding to each of the seventeen participating UWC schools, which could claim the sum once they had increased the number of individual donors year on year.
-In 2020, UWC Mahindra College and UWC Red Cross Nordic were the last two schools to unlock their full USD $1m match funding and complete the Challenge, for a total of USD $17million in matched funding across all participating schools.
+To that end, Mr Davis offered USD 1m in matched funding to each of the seventeen participating UWC schools, which could claim the sum once they had increased the number of individual donors year-on-year.
+In 2020, UWC Mahindra College and UWC Red Cross Nordic were the last two schools to unlock their full USD 1m match funding and complete the Challenge, for a total of USD 17million in matched funding across all participating schools.

 Shelby Davis, UWC Patron